-Pump-and-dump schemes are common among smaller cryptocurrencies called altcoins.
-Altcoins are cryptocurrencies other than Bitcoin.
-Not all can be called pump-and-dumps, but some of them have been targeted for this purpose in the past.
+Pump-and-dump schemes can be more common among smaller altcoins.
+Some have been targeted for this purpose in the past.

-Even today, many altcoins that have been around for years but have seen their prices collapse by 90% or more fall victim to pump-and-dump schemes on a more or less regular basis.
+Even today, many altcoins that have been around for years but have seen their prices collapse by 90% or more can fall victim to pump-and-dump schemes.

 In a pump-and-dump scam, one group of people conspire to pump up the price of an asset so they can dump it on unsuspecting investors.
 Anyone can start a pump-and-dump scheme, and anyone can fall victim to one.
 Typically, small cap stocks and newer, smaller altcoins are especially vulnerable to pump-and-dump scams, though any stock or crypto could fall victim to a scheme.